Tenuo A2A Integration

 PoP is optional when:

-• ⚠️ Performance is critical and risk is low (microsecond latency matters)
+• Performance is critical and risk is low (every extra signature operation matters)

 Never skip PoP when: